Konsojaya Trading Company

-The Konsojaya Trading Company was a shell company cofounded by Jemaah Islamiyah leader Riduan Isamuddin, better known as "Hambali", and his Malaysian Chinese wife, Noralwizah Lee Abdullah on June 1994.
+The Konsojaya Trading Company was a shell company cofounded by Jemaah Islamiyah leader Riduan Isamuddin, better known as "Hambali", and his Malaysian Chinese wife, Noralwizah Lee Abdullah in June 1994.
 The company was based in Kuala Lumpur, Malaysia.

 An Afghan named Wali Khan Amin Shah was one of the board of directors of the company.
 He also owned half (3,000) of the company's 6,000 shares.
 Another member of the board of directors was Afghan Mehdat Abdul Salam Shabana, who owned the other half of the company's shares.
 Another member was 30-year-old Hemeid H. Algamdi, a citizen of Jeddah, Saudi Arabia.
 Yemeni Amein Mohamed was the managing director of Konsojaya.
 A company profile that was circulated to suppliers and customers stated that he was the former marketing director of a Pakistan-based supplying agent for a company in Jeddah.

 Konsojaya stated in its incorporation papers that it was an "import/export" company that shipped palm oil to Afghanistan from Malaysia.
 The organisation also dealt with the export of Sudanese honey.
 Its "principal objective" was to import and export products found in the Asia/Pacific region (East Asia, Southeast Asia, and Oceania) to Afghanistan, Saudi Arabia, Bahrain, and Sudan.